K-Type-de/SubBitPacking/README.md

 ## TL;DR

-A library to store state values in a memory efficient way using sub-bit compression.
+A C++ library to store state values in a memory efficient way using sub-bit compression.

 ## Summary